Eran Shemer, DVM — Chief of Staff

 Dr. Shemer, Chief of Staff, has been with North Windham Animal Hospital since 2011.
 He graduated Magna Cum Laude from St. George's University after completing clinical training at Cornell University.
 Dr. Shemer is passionate about veterinary medicine and has a genuine love for animals, big and small; he sees dogs, cats and exotics.

 While providing personal and compassionate care, Dr. Shemer continuously strives to keep the hospital on the cutting edge of medical advances.
 He has a special interest in surgery, internal medicine, and ultrasound.
 With unflagging enthusiasm, he values the chance to help animals and make positive changes in the lives of pet owners.

-Dr. Shemer recently settled in Mansfield with his wife, toddler, and dog companion of the last 12 years, Shirly.
-In May 2011, the Shemers also welcomed the newest member of their family, a baby girl.
-In his free time, Dr. Shemer enjoys cycling, hiking, and spending time with his family.
+Dr. Shemer resides in Storrs with his wife, two young children, and dog companion, Ziggy.
+In his free time, he enjoys cycling, hiking, and spending time with his family.

 Shaleighne McKiernan, DVM

 Dr. McKiernan is a Connecticut native, having grown up in the shoreline town of Clinton.
 She earned her Doctorate of Veterinary Medicine degree from Kansas State University in 2007.
 She enjoys all aspects of practicing medicine and takes special interest in preventive care.